An Open Secret: Synopsis

 The documentary follows the stories of five former child actors who were sexually abused by multiple predators.
-Much of the film focuses on Marc Collins-Rector, subsequently convicted of child sexual abuse, who co-owned and operated Digital Entertainment Network, with Brock Pierce also owning a minor share.
+Much of the film focuses on Marc Collins-Rector, who was convicted of child sexual abuse, and co-owned and operated Digital Entertainment Network, with Brock Pierce also owning a minor share.
 DEN produced brief online videos during the early days of the Internet, and was noted for wild parties featuring underage boys at Collins-Rector's house.

 The film makes multiple references to director Bryan Singer, who was allegedly at some of the DEN parties, but does not detail allegations against him.
 A lawsuit alleging that Singer sexually abused Michael Egan as an underage boy was withdrawn during the production of the film.
 As a result, the film only details allegations made by persons willing to appear on camera.
+The documentary also featured archival footage from sex offender Brian Peck.

 Among the people interviewed is Vanity Fair journalist John Connolly, who states that an article on pedophilia in Hollywood was dropped at the last minute by Details magazine.